Raymonoir/CO320-Assignment3-inheritance-and-polymorphism/README.md

 ------------------------------------------------------------------------
 This task tested our knowledge of class inheritance and polymorphism

-I am awaiting a mark for this assignemnt
+I recieved a first for this assessment